Krishna-get/Computer-Vision/Week-2/Outputs/README.md

-Output files which are obtained included in the Zip here
+Output files are in the following drive, due to size constraints on github, i couldn't upload them here.
+The link for Google Drive is: https://drive.google.com/file/d/1tBsN3_5cEs-td7MhIbhCPK79QCHTcUXw/view?usp=sharing